-We have spent a year working out the best way to produce Retro-View reels.
-The actual digital image to photographic image process was the easy part – we have been doing that for well over 20 years.
+We have spent years working out the best way to produce reproduction custom View-Master film reels.
+The actual digital image to photographic image process was the easy part – we have been doing that for well over 25 years.
 Trickier were issues of image alignment and reel assembly, and what we have ended up with took aspects of the original mass-produced reels of old that is scaled down to low volume production.

 2D or 3D?